leexuan0128/Data-Engineering-Pipeline/README.md

 ### Services Used
 - AWS S3
 - AWS Glue Crawler
+- AWS Glue Catalog
 - AWS Glue Databrew
-- AWS Glue Job ETL
+- AWS Glue ETL Job
 - AWS Athena

-### Archtiecture
+### Project Archtiecture
-High level architecture of data pipeline
+High level architecture of our ETL data pipeline

 ![ETL](images/dats_pipeline.jpeg)

 ### Steps
 1. **Build the Data Lake**

     After we have the cvs source data, we need to build a data lake and load the input into it.
 We can use the HDFS, NoSQL or Object Store.
 Here, we use the AWS S3 to store the raw data.
 AWS S3 is an object storage which has a good compatibility with other Big Data AWS services.
 AWS Glue is a serverless AWS service for data acquistion and ETL.
 Here, we run AWS Glue Crawler to automatically discovery table definitions and schemas from the data source.

     ![Glue](images/Glue.png)